Leaping Legless Worms

 these tiny, parasitic roundworms jump 10X faster than the blink of an eye, all without legs.

 Steinernema carpocapsae are tiny nematodes that parasitize insects.
 They are 0.5 millimeters long but only 20 micrometers wide, thinner than a human hair!
 In the field, these nematodes parasitize insects by leaping off the ground and landing on their hosts.
 While scientists have known since the 1950s that these nematodes can jump, the mechanism by which they propel themselves off the ground is still not understood.
+Additionally, they only jump as a juvenile in the dauer stage.
 How are nematodes able to jump and seek an insect host when it has finite energy in this stage?

 We investigate nematode jumping mechanics with high-speed videography and answer how this tiny creature can jump in a fraction of a second.
 The nematode jumps by bending its cylindrical body and storing elastic energy in its cuticle.
 They bend so much that their body forms a kink!
 Through physical models, we show that this kink is critical to the nematode’s jump.
 In collaboration with colleagues from UC Berkeley and Riverside, our lab highlights how a reversible kink instability enables ultrafast nematode jumps, contributing to bio-inspired soft robotics design for advanced, controlled locomotion.